 Warmer temperatures during diapause preparation could increase metabolic rates and could redirect resources away from nutrient storage.
-Being unable to build up enough stored energy before the onset of diapause could limit an ability to enter diapause before the onset of winter.
+Being unable to build up enough stored energy before the onset of diapause could limit an insect’s ability to enter diapause before the onset of winter.
 Similarly, warmer winter temperatures could also increase the metabolism of diapausing insects, causing them to deplete stored energy before environmental conditions become favorable for development the next spring, leading to mortality.
-Surviving diapause with reduced resources could also post-diapause and limit critical functions like dispersal, mating, and reproduction.
+Surviving diapause with reduced resources could also affect adults post-diapause and limit critical functions like dispersal, mating, and reproduction.

 Ostrinia nubilalis (European corn borer) is an excellent model to understand how warmer fall temperatures might influence nutrition storage ahead of diapause, as well as the role of warmer winter temperatures on energy depletion during diapause.
-European corn borer exist as at least two naturally segregating, genetically distinct strains with unique diapause genotypes.
+European corn borers exist as at least two naturally segregating, genetically distinct strains with unique diapause genotypes.
 Regardless of genotype, these two strains can and do occur at the same latitude and experience the same fall and winter, however the diapause genotype of each strain expresses a specific length of diapause.
-Larvae with the "long-diapause" genotype experience a warmer, longer diapause because they enter diapause earlier in the fall and exit later the spring.
-Alternatively, larvae with the "short-diapause" genotype experience a shorter, cooler diapause because they enter diapause later in the fall and exit earlier the spring.
+Larvae with the "long-diapause" genotype experience a warmer, longer diapause because they enter diapause earlier in the fall and exit later the next spring.
+Alternatively, larvae with the "short-diapause" genotype experience a shorter, cooler diapause because they enter diapause later in the fall and exit earlier the next spring.
 Comparing nutrition storage strategies between these two strains could build our understanding of how insects might adjust to warming winter temperatures as Earth’s climate changes.

-ome insect may difficultseasonal temperatures population size or extinct.
+Adjusting to climate change for some insect species may be difficult because warmer seasonal temperatures could lead to reductions in population size or extinction.
 European corn borers with the short-diapause genotype could provide an example of how climate might negatively impact insect populations if warmer diapause temperatures drain nutrient stores prematurely and these larvae exit diapause before seasons change.
-However, the effects of climate change f could also be positive.
-If the effects of warmer diapause temperatures can be mitigated by larger nutrient stores then insects that utilize this strategy like long-diapause European corn borers could thrive.
+However, the effects of climate change f could also be positive for some insects.
+If the effects of warmer diapause temperatures can be mitigated by larger nutrient stores, then insects that utilize this strategy like long-diapause European corn borers could thrive.

 Warmer fall temperatures experienced by the two strains of European corn could lead to increased metabolic activity and in turn increase the share of energy required to fuel their metabolism ahead of diapause.
-During diapause, both strains rely on stored nutrients to fuel their metabolism thermal .
+During diapause, both strains rely on stored nutrients to fuel their suppressed metabolism and both strains experience the same thermal environment.
 Unless their metabolism is significantly influenced by diapause genotype, metabolic activity during diapause should be similar between the two strains.
-I predict the genotype that survives the longer, warmer diapause period will accumulate more nutrient stores prior to diapause compared to the genotype with a shorter larval diapause. uring diapause, and regardless of diapause genotype, I expect that larvae will deplete nutrient stores at a similar rate.
-To investigate the relationship between diapause length and nutrient storage, lipid stores at the start of diapause and during diapause were measured.
-This research showed larvae with the long-diapause genotype accumulated more lipid mass at the onset of diapause compared to larvae with the short-diapause genotypeowever the rate of lipid depletion between the two strains during diapause was inconclusive.
+I predict the genotype that survives the longer, warmer diapause period will accumulate more nutrient stores prior to diapause compared to the genotype with a shorter larval diapause.
+However, during diapause, and regardless of diapause genotype, I expect that larvae will deplete nutrient stores at a similar rate.
+To investigate the relationship between diapause length and nutrient storage, lipid stores at the start of diapause and during diapause were measured in each strain.
+This research showed that larvae with the long-diapause genotype accumulated more lipid mass at the onset of diapause compared to larvae with the short-diapause genotype.
+However whether the rate of lipid depletion between the two strains differed during diapause was inconclusive.

 3.2 Methods